hivdb/chiro-cms/resources/susceptibility-data.md

 TableS3
 [/table]

-### Fold-Reduced Neutralizing Susceptibility of Pseudotyped Viruses with Individual or Combinations of Spike Mutations to Monoclonal Antibodies According to General Mode of Binding
+### Fold-Reduced Neutralizing Susceptibility of Viruses with Individual or Combinations of Spike Mutations to Monoclonal Antibodies According to General Mode of Binding

 [table]
 Table3